coignard/qatsi/README.md

 Deterministic passphrase generator with layered Argon2id key derivation.
 Generates cryptographically secure mnemonic or alphanumeric passphrases without storing anything to disk.

-Designed for master passwords and other high-entropy secrets that need to be reproduced on-demand from a master secret and context layers.
+**Disclaimer:** Qatsi is not a password manager.
+It's a deterministic secret generator designed for high-entropy master passwords (e.g., KeePassXC database keys), disk encryption passphrases, PGP key passwords, and other secrets that need to be reproduced on-demand without storage.

+For day-to-day website passwords with varying policies, rotation requirements, and existing credentials, use a traditional password manager like KeePassXC or Bitwarden.
+Use Qatsi in contexts where you need reproducible secrets across air-gapped systems.
+See [SECURITY.md](SECURITY.md) for detailed threat model.

 ## Install